UIUC-ChenLab/PandoGen/README.md

 python pandogen_train_top.py \
 	--workdir <Working directory> \
 	--tsv <variant_surveillance.tsv file from GISAID> \
 	--last_date <Training cutoff date.
-Only data until this date is used> \
+Only data until this date is used to train the model> \
         --ref <A text file containing GISAID Spike protein reference> \
 	--pretrained_ckpt <pandogen-uda model downloaded as above> \
         --name_prefix <Name prefixes for all SLURM jobs> \